-Cassandra Vieten is Executive Director of the John W. Brick Foundation, Visiting Scholar in the Department of Family Medicine and Public Health at the University of California, San Diego, and a Senior Fellow at the Institute of Noetic Sciences where she served as President from 2013-2019.
+Cassandra Vieten is Executive Director of the John W. Brick Foundation, Associate Scientist at the University of California, San Diego, and a Senior Fellow at the Institute of Noetic Sciences where she served as President from 2013-2019.
 She is a licensed clinical psychologist, a mind-body medicine researcher, and author of numerous articles in scientific journals and three books, and an internationally recognized workshop leader and keynote speaker.

 Cassandra received her Ph.D. in Clinical Psychology from the California Institute of Integral Studies.
 She completed her clinical training working in substance abuse treatment centers and low-fee mental health clinics in San Francisco, and research training in behavioral genetics at the University of California, San Francisco (UCSF).
 At UCSF for 12 years, she led a team of researchers to study how alcoholism runs in families.
 At California Pacific Medical Center for eight years, she was co-director of the Mind-Body Medicine Research Group.
 At the Institute of Noetic Sciences she led a team of scientists conducting laboratory and field-based consciousness research.
 Later as CEO and President, she was responsible for the overall strategic direction of the organization, fundraising of more than $10 million, and advancing the mission and vision by working with the board, staff and members.